MRes

 • The MRes provides you with insights into social science research methods, and in-depth training in ethnographic methods and issues around anthropological research, including ethics and practicalities of undertaking fieldwork, as well as basic quantitative training.

-• The MRes is a standalone degree programme where students may chose to develop professional research skills.
+• The MRes is a standalone degree programme where students may choose to develop professional research skills.
 Other MRes students use this as a training year for the MPhil/PhD programme in order to refine their proposal and to acquire necessary skills to conduct research in anthropology.

 • The taught elements of the programme include modules on research design; ethnographic methods and quantitative methods; and opportunities to audit a wide range of courses in the department, the university and across the University of London.